Nixon, Ontario: Summary

 Nixon has a municipal airport that is classified as a small general aviation aerodrome with no amenities for passenger flight airplanes.
 The local economy includes a variety of farms and a single office building where Nixon Public School was stationed from the 1950s until the early 2000s.
 Ever since Nixon Public School was closed due to the provincial government cutbacks on education, Nixon has become a bedroom community for people who can afford to live in a single-family house.
 No shops or grocery stores operate in this community.

-Most people get their television either through Shaw Direct, Bell Satellite TV or over-the-air.
-Five channels (CIII-DT, CITY-DT, CICO-DT, CITS-DT, and CKCO-DT) can be picked up reliably using an outdoor antenna while an additional five channels (WYNB-DT, CHCH-DT, CFPL-DT, WICU-DT, and CHCJ-DT) tend to not be as reliable to pick up through an outdoor antenna.

 This community is the westernmost community to receive water from the Lynn River; which flows directly into Lake Erie.

 The former public school was opened as a craft brewery and pub in September 2015.
 Norfolk County councilhad to approve the land's zoning change from educational to light industrial in order for Norfolk County's third microbrewery to be possible according to their set of by-laws.

 Climate

 Throughout the history of the hamlet, Nixon has seen temperatures as cold as -10.2 C and as warm as 26.3 C; although summers in Nixon have typically been around 20 C in the past.
 March weather in Nixon was pretty much below freezing until the early-2000s when changing weather patterns replaced the March freezing rain with April-like rain.

 The winter of 1975 was the only unusually mild winter in the region from 1897 to 1977.
-From the late 1990s onwards, winters have become more mild due to changes in climate brought on by global warming.
-Nixon traditionally belongs to the humid continental climate zone, even with the recent mild winters and warmer dry summers.
-As in all communities, towns and cities throughout the world, global warming due to human industrial activity has drastically altered the climate of Nixon over the decades.